-1. In the case of UPS with internal batteries, simply press the power button on the UPS front panel for two seconds; in the case of UPS with external batteries, close the BCB first, and then press the power button on the UPS front panel for two seconds, at this point the LCD displays the start-up screen.
-The alarm indicator will be coloured yellow and the buzzer will beep continuously after the rectifier completes the start-up phase.

-2. Press the power button for two seconds so that the dialogue box shown in Figure 5-6 appears on the LCD screen.
+- 1. For UPS with external batteries, close the BCB first, and then press the power button on the UPS front panel for two seconds, at this point the LCD displays the start-up screen.
+The alarm indicator will be coloured yellow and the buzzer will beep continuously after the rectifier completes the start-up phase. - 2.
+Press the power button for two seconds so that the dialogue box shown in Figure 5-6 appears on the LCD screen.